Bright Futures Scholarships

 - Earn a standard high school diploma

-- Accepted and enrolled in an eligible Florida public/private post-secondary school
+- Be accepted and enrolled in an eligible Florida public/private post-secondary school

-- Enrolled for at least six semester credit hours
+- Enroll for at least six semester credit hours

 - Not have been found guilty of a felony